marcinwiacek/pl1/project10_gen2/readme.md

 MMU just needs to find correct page and read value from value indexed by logical page number.

-Complexity of search is generally n, additionally future PL short sort pages (and order should depend on access order)
+Complexity of search is generally n, additionally future PL should sort pages (order will be dependent on access order)

 **Process memory**